tibs/reST-slides-talk/rst-slides.rst

 (didn't seem to work when I tried to use it - probably a docutils version problem)

-General purpose tool that can also provide slides using various mechanisms.

 **Note:** Not to be confused with ``rst2html5`` at https://foss.heptapod.net/doc-utils/rst2html5

 rst2html5 characteristics